jaredkrinke/md2blog/content/index.md

 * Page templates use **clean, semantic HTML** with only a few kilobytes of CSS (and no JavaScript)
 * **Relative links are used wherever possible**, so the site can be hosted anywhere
-  * The site can even be viewed directly from the file system (**no web server required**)
+  * A local web server with automatic reloading is provided, but the site can even be viewed directly from the file system
 * **Syntax highlighting** is automatically added to code blocks
 * An [Atom](https://validator.w3.org/feed/docs/atom.html) feed is automatically generated

 Note that "zero configuration" implies that md2blog is highly opinionated, to the point that there are (almost) no options to configure. **Instead of fiddling with options and themes, your focus is strictly on writing and publishing content.**

-# Interested?
+# How do I use md2blog?
-If you've got [Node and NPM](https://nodejs.org/en/download/) installed already, here's how to get started:
+Here's how to get started:

 * **[Quick start](quick-start.md)**

-# Samples
+# Can I see some examples?
-Want to see an example site?
-Here are two web sites built with md2blog:
+Here are two web sites that are built using md2blog:

 * [My dev blog](https://log.schemescape.com/)
 * [The site you're currently reading](index.md) (which isn't a blog, so not the best example)